 - Ordinarily, Google is notified every time you start a new session on Google Chrome.
-They then start to track your data usage.
+It will then start to track your data usage.

-They’re constantly striving to make their product better.
-Just this week they released version 56 for Android:
+SRWare, the company behind the browser, is constantly striving to make its product better.
+Just this week, it released version 56 for Android:

 — SRWare (@SRWare) March 18, 2017

 Pretty impressive stuff!
-They didn’t just create this and then walk away.
-Working to constantly improve is the only way to become the best anonymous browser.
+SRWare didn’t just create this and then walk away.
+Working to improve constantly is the only way to become the best anonymous browser.

 OS support: Mac, Windows, Linux

-There are many people who would rank this much higher.
+Many people would rank this browser much higher.
 Some would even choose it as the best anonymous browser by far.
-Due to the number of concerns about Tor browser it is hard to take it 100% seriously right now.
+Due to the number of concerns about the Tor browser, it is hard to take it seriously 100% right now.
 Reports of it being hacked date all the way back to December 2015.

-Let’s assume that right now it is working at its best.
-What it aims to protect is:
+Let’s assume that right now, it is working at its best.
+What it aims to protect are: